TamzinC/rock_paper_scissors/README.md

 ## Description

 Inspired by the classic Rock, Paper, Scissors game, this is my take on the ultimate Human vs Computer showdown.
-Built using pure vanilla JavaScript and styled with CSS, the game allows the user to select their move while the computer randomly selects its own using Math.random().
+Built using pure vanilla JavaScript and styled with CSS, the game allows the user to select their move while the Computer randomly selects its own using `Math.random()`.
 The winner is displayed instantly and a live score tally keeps track of the battle below.
 There is no time limit - play as many rounds as you like and see if you can outsmart the machine!

 ## Tech Stack